 There are always ups and downs in the stock market.
 Shares can fall as much as 20% to 30% in tough economic times, but they always come back up.
 In some cases, they can come back stronger than ever.

 While you may be dealing with a company valuation that is lower than anticipated, that will likely change.
-Use your time wisely and get your financials up to snuff.
-Cut back on unnecessary expenses and show that your company has future earnings written all over it.
+So:

 The equity administration vendor you choose is a significant part of the IPO process.
 They will manage the IPO process, conducting due diligence on your organization to ensure it’s fully prepared to issue new shares to investors.